Chipdelmal/dataViz_CADi/Day01/colors.md

 ##  Aesthetics

-Although it is often neglected in...
+Although it is often neglected in scientific contexts, aesthetically pleasing representations of information tend to attract more attention.

 <hr>